Student Behavior Policy

 Behavioral Issues

 St. Thomas Aquinas Academy does not maintain an administrative staff to deal with behavioral issues.
-After three documented occasions of disrespectful, inappropriate, foul, or aggressive behavior, students will be moved entirely to QUIZZES & GRADED only status and will be unable to post on the Q & A forums (in other words, the regular meetings with the advisor will no longer take place, but the student may still submit work and take the quizzes).
+After three documented occasions of disrespectful, inappropriate, foul, or aggressive behavior, students will be moved entirely to QUIZZES & GRADED-only status.
+They will be unable to post on the Q&A forums (in other words, the regular meetings with the advisor will no longer take place, but the student may still submit work and take the quizzes).
 There are no refunds given if a student's status is changed to QUIZZES & GRADED because of documented behavioral issues.
 The GRADED status will be canceled without refund if the student turns in inappropriate or objectionable coursework.

 Parent/Advisor Meetings: Teaching-parents may schedule an appointment with the high school advisor to discuss behavioral issues or other class concerns as needed.
 Use your enrollment package code if your student is enrolled in STAA or pay-as-you-go when scheduling private meetings with your high school advisor.

-Forum Participation: Student access to the Q & A forums may be suspended without reinstatement at the determination of the STAA staff if the student violates the forum safety and conduct rules.
-Students that are suspended from the forums will be able to view posts, but not create or reply to posts on the forums.
+Forum Participation: If the STAA staff determines that a student has violated the forum safety and conduct rules, the student's access to the Q&A forums may be suspended without reinstatement.
+Students suspended from the forums will be able to view posts but not create or reply to them.
 They may still contact their advisor through the on-site messaging system.

 Submitting Assignments